Dal Lake: Flora and fauna

 The fishing industry on Dal is the second largest industry in the region and is central to many of the people's livelihoods who reside on the lake's periphery.
 Dal's commercial fisheries are particularly reliant on carp fish species, which were introduced into the lake in 1957.
 As a result, carp constitutes 70% of all the fish caught in the lake while the schizothorax constitutes 20% and other species account for 10%.
 Fishermen use a locally manufactured cast net which comprises six parts with a diameter of 6 metres.
-It is operated from a wooden fishing boat made out of deodar, typically 20ftx4ft in size.
+It is operated from a wooden fishing boat made out of Cedrus deodara, typically 20ftx4ft in size.
 The gradual decline in quality of the lake water through pollution has resulted in lower fish stocks and the extinction of endemic varieties of fish.
 The causes for such deterioration have been identified and remedial actions have been initiated.
-The various fishing nets being used in Dal are cast net (Zaal/Duph), Long line (Walruz), Gill net (Pachi, Shaitan zaal), Rod and line (Bislai), Scoop net (Attha zaal) (Bhat et al., 2008).
+The various fishing nets being used in Dal are cast net (Zaal/Duph), Long line (Walruz), Gill net (Pachi, Shaitan Zaal), Rod and line (Bislai), Scoop net (Attha Zaal) (Bhat et al., 2008).

 The lake is warm monomictic (mixing type) and the pH value recorded has varied from a minimum of 7.2 to a maximum of 8.8 on the surface over a yearly period.
 The Dissolved oxygen [mg l^{−1}] value has varied from a minimum of 1.4 to a maximum of 12.3 on the surface within a year.
 The Recorded maximum nitrogen concentration (NH_{4}-N [micro l^{−1}] has been recorded as 1315 on the surface and 22 at the bottom of the lake.
 Phosphorus concentration expressed in Total-P [micro l^{−1}] has varied from a high of 577 to a low of 35 during the 12 months of the year.
 The lake water temperature has varied from a minimum of 3 C in January to 26 C in June at the surface.
 Transparency, expressed as depth in metres, has varied from a maximum of 1.95 m in July to a minimum of 0.53 m in March, over the 12 months period.